legomb/fedex-assignment/README.md

 Due to time constraints, the following areas are incomplete/out of scope:

+- Proper security handling for production, like not committing the `.env` file, using secrets, etc. (`.env` file is commited for demo purposes.)
 - Superset works and has a connection to cube, so it can be used to create dashboards.
 But there are no readymade dashboards included in this repo.
 - Devcontainer linters are not configured.
 - Limited data cleansing and testing.